 Initial dose: Atenolol 50 mg-Chlorthalidone 25 mg orally once a day

 Maintenance dose: Atenolol 50 to 100 mg-Chlorthalidone 25 mg orally once a day

 What other drugs will affect atenolol and chlorthalidone?

-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with atenolol and chlorthalidone, especially:
+Tell your doctor about all your current medicines.
+Many drugs can affect atenolol and chlorthalidone, especially:

-This list is not complete.
-Other drugs may interact with atenolol and chlorthalidone, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+This list is not complete and many other drugs may affect atenolol and chlorthalidone.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about atenolol / chlorthalidone